State-dependent memory: Substances

 In contrast, studies show the lack of effects caffeine has on state-dependent memory.
 With subjects either consuming no beverage or a caffeinated coffee at time of memorizing a word list, and then undergoing the same treatment at recall, there was no significant difference between either group's ability to recall the memorized word list.

-The effects of marijuana have shown unclear results regarding an individual's cognitive ability to recall information regardless of the state they were in while encoding and/ or recalling.
+The effects of marijuana have shown unclear results regarding an individual's cognitive ability to recall information regardless of the state they were in while encoding or recalling.
 In a study, a wide array of subjects with varying levels of THC exposure were given a dosage of this compound and asked to perform tasks relating to memory function.
 The final results did not produce sufficient evidence to make a strong argument regarding cannabis and state dependent memory.

 Mood

 It has been hypothesized throughout the years that intoxicated people do not remember what they did while they were drunk because they were in a state of euphoria.
 Whereas in day to day life the average person is not quite as happy.
 It is not until they become intoxicated again and reach that higher mood that they can begin to piece together what they did a few nights before.

 State-dependent memory influenced by mood has been the subject of some controversy within the psychological field.
 Though research seemed to show evidence for the existence of mood-dependence in memory, this came into question later on when researchers suggested the results were actually the result of mood congruent memory, a phenomenon in which an individual recalls more information associated with their condition.
 For example, a person who is asked to learn a list of words while they have a cold might remember more words associated with their illness such as "tissue" or "congestion" when later asked to recall the words learned.
 Researchers have since been conducting experiments to unearth the truth about mood-dependent memory, though it remains difficult to completely eliminate unreliability from such studies.